Mamadou-Keita/Image-Quality-and-Visual-Security-Assessment---Siamese-Network/README.md

 First, we divide all images into Np (4 in our case) small patches of size 256 × 256 without overlapping

+> Patch labelling

+we design a labeling algorithm to automatically assign to each sampled patch the score of the encrypted image

 ## Model